liuding-Jason/redux/README.md

  - [array-use](array-use) - array-use tells how to change array in pure ***redux*** .
  - [createStore](createStore) - createStore shows how to build a simple ***createStore*** with origin javaScript .
  - [todo](todo) - todo tells the actions of changing .
- -[react-todo](react-todo) - react-todo shows how to use todoList in react .
+ - [react-todo](react-todo) - react-todo shows how to use todoList in react .
  - [combineReducer](combineReducer) - combineReducer shows how to build a simple "combineReducer" with origin javaScript .